DataBiosphere/bond/README.md

 You must deploy to each tier one-by-one and [manually test](https://docs.google.com/document/d/1-SXw-tgt1tb3FEuNCGHWIZJ304POmfz5ragpphlq2Ng/edit?ts=5e964fbe#) in each tier after you deploy to it.
 Your deployment to a tier should not be considered complete until you have successfully executed each step of the [manual test](https://docs.google.com/document/d/1-SXw-tgt1tb3FEuNCGHWIZJ304POmfz5ragpphlq2Ng/edit?ts=5e964fbe#) on that tier.
-To deploy the application code, navigate to the [Bond Manual Deploy](https://fc-jenkins.dsp-techops.broadinstitute.org/view/Indie%20Deploys/job/bond-manual-deploy/) job and click the "Build with Parameters" link.
-Select the `TAG` that you just created during the preparation steps and the `TIER` to which you want to deploy:
+To deploy the application code, navigate to [Beehive](https://beehive.dsp-devops.broadinstitute.org/) and follow the non-prod deployment instructions above.
+Then do the same but for the prod environment.

 **NOTE:**
 * It is important that you deploy to all tiers.
 Because Bond is an "indie service", we should strive to make sure